neuraloperator/neuraloperator/doc/source/theory_guide/fno.rst

 Since parameters are learned directly in Fourier space, resolving the functions in physical space simply amounts to projecting on the basis of wave functions which are well-defined everywhere on the space.
-This allows us to transfer among discretization.
+This allows us to transfer among discretizations.
-If implemented with standard FFT, then it will be restricted to uniform mesh, but still resolution-invariant.
+If implemented with standard FFT, then it will be restricted to uniform mesh, but it is still resolution-invariant.

 .. raw:: html